codelogium/codelogium.github.io/docs/blog/post/java/generic-types.md

 ## What We Learned

 Java generics allow us to write flexible, type-safe code.
 In this post, we explored how generic interfaces and classes enhance reusability and improve readability.
-One key takeaway: interfaces declared inside a class are **implicitly static**, meaning they can be used without creating an instance of the outer class.

 This reinforced our understanding of how Java Collections use generics under the hood, and how **type erasure** comes into play at runtime.